 - Nov.
 24, 2014 for game vs. AFA

-A defensive player-of-the-year candidate, who is one of the top defensive players on the West Coast ...
+A defensive player-of-the-year candidate, who was one of the top defensive players on the West Coast ...
 Is a big, strong tackler ...
 Seems to always be in the right position to make the big play ...
 Worked his way up from special teams to seeing time at middle linebacker as a true freshman in 2013 ...
-Started all 27 games at outside linebacker since 2014 ...
+Started all 41 games at outside linebacker since 2014 ...
 Was drafted with the 935th overall pick in the 31st round of the 2013 MLB Draft by the St. Louis Cardinals ...
 Also pitched for the Mountain West Championship Aztec baseball team in 2015 ...
-Has led the Aztecs in tackles nine times over his career, including six of the 14 games last year ...
+Led the Aztecs in tackles 15 times over his career, including six of the 14 games last year ...
 Had seven interceptions for his career, including three for a touchdown ...
-The three interceptions returned for a touchdown are tied with Ricky Parker (1993-96) for the most in program history and tied for the third most in FBS history among linebackers ...
-Is also fifth all-time at SDSU with 244 interception yards, sixth in total tackles (301), tied for sixth in assisted tackles (142) and for ninth in sacks (18.0) ...
+The three interceptions returned for a touchdown were tied with Ricky Parker (1993-96) for the most in program history and tied for the third most in FBS history among linebackers ...
+Also finished third all-time at SDSU with 244 interception yards, sixth in total tackles (301), tied for sixth in assisted tackles (142) and for ninth in sacks (18.0) ...
 Had nine career games with at least 10 tackles, including four times last year.

 SENIOR SEASON (2015)